tediousjs/node-mssql/README.md

 ---------------------------------------

-### batch(batch, [callback]) <a id="batch"></a>
+### batch (batch, [callback])

 Execute the SQL command.
-Unlike [query](#query), it doesn't use `sp_executesql`, so is not likely that SQL Server will reuse the execution plan it generates for the SQL.
-Use this only in special cases, for example when you need to execute commands like `create procedure` which can't be executed with [query](#query) or if you're executing statements longer than 4000 chars on SQL Server 2000.
+Unlike [query](#query-command-callback), it doesn't use `sp_executesql`, so is not likely that SQL Server will reuse the execution plan it generates for the SQL.
+Use this only in special cases, for example when you need to execute commands like `create procedure` which can't be executed with [query](#query-command-callback) or if you're executing statements longer than 4000 chars on SQL Server 2000.
 Also you should use this if you're plan to work with local temporary tables ([more information here](http://weblogs.sqlteam.com/mladenp/archive/2006/11/03/17197.aspx)).

 NOTE: Table-Valued Parameter (TVP) is not supported in batch.